bcgov/MyGovBC-notification-server/docs/_docs/overview.md

   * support message states - read, deleted
   * support message expiration
   * deleted messages are not deleted immediately for auditing and recovery purposes
+* Support both sync and async API call for broadcast push notifications.
+For async API call, an optional callback url is supported.

 ### subscription and un-subscription
 * Verify the ownership of push notification subscription channel: